omniaintranet/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-v7/templates-v7/index.rst

 Templates for publishing apps
 =============================================

 Here you can work with templates for publishing apps - Omnia Publishing apps and SharePoint Communication sites.
+(In Omnia 7.6.41 and later, a communication site can also be created as a teamwork).

 .. image:: publishing-templates-v7.png